-Folks walking and biking along the 23 miles of towpath between Edwards Ferry and Whites Ferry and between Brunswick and Lock 38 (Shepherdstown Bridge) are enjoying a whole new experience – gone are the rocks, roots, and ruts, gone the erosion and washouts, gone the deep muddy wallows.
+Folks walking and biking along the 42 miles of towpath between Edwards Ferry and Lock 38 (Shepherdstown Bridge) are enjoying a whole new experience – gone are the rocks, roots, and ruts, gone the erosion and washouts, gone the deep muddy wallows.
 Instead, a smooth, firm resurfaced towpath carries visitors safely and trouble-free along the C&O Canal.
 One delighted user described the new surface as “a revelation.”

 MAKE A DONATION

 2019 marked the first year of the C&O Canal National Historical Park’s multi-year project to comprehensively resurface the 80 miles identified as in most need of rehabilitation.
-With 23 miles completed, there are still 57 miles to go.
+With 42 miles completed so far, there are still 38 miles to go.
 You can help keep the momentum going by making a donation to our Towpath Resurfacing Campaign.